Linden, Tennessee

 Linden is a town in and the county seat of Perry County, Tennessee, United States.
-The population was 1,015 at the 2000 census and 908 at the 2010 showing a loss of 107.
+As of the 2020 census, Linden had a population of 997.
 Linden was officially incorporated in 1850.

 Linden is served by Perry County Airport, located 3.5 miles to the southwest.

 Linden is named after the Thomas Campbell poem, "The Battle of Hohenlinden."
 Linden, Texas was in turn then named after the Tennessee town.

 On September 1, 1930, the central part of the city was largely destroyed by a fire.

 Geography

 Linden is located at (35.612168, -87.841601).

 According to the United States Census Bureau, the town has a total area of 1.0 sqmi, all of it land.